-Believing that the most effective research is grounded in community engagement, Wiggins has always been a strong organizer, counselor, and advocate for anti-oppressive mental health care for marginalized people.
-He currently sits on the Primed advisory committee, a group of service provides who address sexual health issues for trans men in Ontario.
-In Toronto, he ran peer-to-peer support groups for trans men and non-binary people at the Sherbourne Health Centre, and he was also long-time crisis line operator at the Trans Lifeline.
-Wiggins is a certified yoga teacher and he teaches accessible trauma-informed yoga to the 2SLGBTQ community.
+Believing that the most efficacious research is grounded in community engagement, Wiggins has always been a strong organizer and advocate for anti-oppressive mental health care for marginalized people.
+He is a current member of the Alberta Trans Health Network, a collaborative group of healthcare providers, researchers, and community-based organizations interested and actively working in trans, non-binary, and Two-Spirit health in Alberta.
+He was a board member for JusticeTrans, a not-for-profit that offers legal information about trans rights across Canada.
+In Toronto, he ran peer-to-peer support groups for trans men at the Sherbourne Health Centre, and he was also long-time crisis line operator at the Trans Lifeline.
+Wiggins is a certified yoga teacher, and he teaches accessible trauma-informed yoga to the 2SLGBTQ community.

-Wiggins, T. & Woodams, E. (submitted).
+Wiggins, T. & Woodams, E. (2020).
 A Dialogue on Therapeutic Peer-to-Peer Models for Trans and Nonbinary Surgical Support.
-QED: A Journal in GLBTQ Worldmaking.
+QED: A Journal In GLBTQ Worldmaking, 7(3) 39-52.

-Wiggins, T. (forthcoming Feb 2020).
+Wiggins, T. (2020).
 A Perverse Solution to Misplaced Distress: Trans Subjects and Clinical Disavowal.
 Transgender Studies Quarterly.
 7(1), 56–76.

 Wiggins, T. (2020).
 The Pervert on Your Couch: Psychoanalysis and Trans/Sexual Health.
 In J. Niemira, G, Jacobson, & K. Violet (Eds.), Sex, Sexuality and Trans Identities: Clinical Guidance for Psychotherapists and Counselors (pp. 155-181).
 London: Jessica Kingsley Publishers.